netmap/netmap-game-server/README.md

 ## Setup

-The recommended way of working on the game server code is to [set up a server development VM](doc/vm-server-use.md).
+The recommended method of developing on the game server code is to [set up a server development VM](doc/vm-server-use.md).

 If you would like to deploy your fork of the game server into production,